 What Are The Tooth Extraction Complications?

-If the procedure is done correctly, the worst complication a patient may experience is a jaw pain.
+If the tooth extraction is done correctly, the worst complication a patient may experience is a jaw pain.
 The pain usually happens due to anesthesia or keeping the mouth open for a long time.

 More severe complications are: